The decision is in.

 The staged gender undervaluation increases we covered in Part One are still running separately to this decision.
 If your workforce includes roles under the Children's Services, SCHADS, Pharmacy, or Health Professionals Awards, those additional increases apply on their own timetable and are not captured in the 4.75% figure.
 Check both.

-Have you our Manager Quick Guide from the May Newsletter?
+Need a Copy of the Manager Quick Guide from the May Newsletter?

 All five steps in that guide apply directly to this decision.
 Work through them using 4.75% as your base rate, and apply 5.95% for any employees at C13 or C14 level.
-If you missed Part One, reply to this email and we will send it through.

 The full Annual Wage Review 2026 decision is available at fwc.gov.au.